-Degenerative disc disease is one of the most common causes of low back pain, and also one of the most misunderstood.
-Many patients diagnosed with low back pain caused by degenerative disc disease are left wondering exactly what this diagnosis means for them.
-Common questions that are often on patients’ minds include:
+Degenerative disc disease is one of the most common causes of low back pain and neck pain, and also one of the most misunderstood.

-- If I have low back pain from degenerative disc disease in my thirties, how much worse will it become with age?
+- If I have pain from degenerative disc disease in my thirties, how much worse will it become with age?

 - Will the degenerative disc disease become a crippling condition?
 Will I end up in a wheelchair?

-- Will the degenerative disc disease spread to other parts of the spine?
+- Will the disease spread to other parts of the spine?

 Degenerative Disc Disease is a Misnomer

-- Part of the confusion probably comes from the term "degenerative", which implies to most people that the symptoms will get worse with age.
-The term applies to the disc degenerating, but does not apply to the symptoms.
-While it is true that the disc degeneration is likely to progress over time, the low back pain from degenerative disc disease usually does not get worse and in fact usually gets better given enough time.
+While it is true that the disc degeneration is likely to progress over time, the pain from degenerative disc disease usually does not get worse and in fact usually gets better given enough time.
 The degenerative cascade theory explains how this process works.

 - Another source of confusion is probably created by the term "disease", which is actually a misnomer.
 Degenerative disc disease is not really a disease at all, but rather a degenerative condition that at times can produce pain from a damaged disc.